 Waimanalo Beach

-With turquoise waters and powdery-white sand, surrounded by lush vegetation, these beaches are an authentic taste of an island paradise.
+With turquoise waters, powdery-white sand, and lush vegetation, these beaches are an authentic taste of an island paradise.

-We found Waimanalo Beach by driving along the coast (about 45 minutes from Waikiki) and once we got there, we were surprised to see that we had the beach almost to ourselves.
-The ocean is relatively calm, and that makes Waimanalo a good spot for swimming (unlike other nearby beaches where rip currents are too strong).
+We found Waimanalo Beach by driving along the coast (about 45 minutes from Waikiki).
+Once we got there, we were surprised to see that we had the beach almost to ourselves.
+The ocean is relatively calm, making Waimanalo a good spot for swimming (unlike other nearby beaches where rip currents are too strong).

 I was stung by a jellyfish on this beach (the Portuguese Man-of-War that can be widely found on the east coast), but even so, Waimanalo is number one in my Oahu’s top beaches.